 We love the practice and process; we treat it as a ritual, but sometimes, a month goes by, and the ritual is not carried out— nothing is sacrificed at the altar of our creative pursuits.
 As such (we ponder at 3 a.m.), might a lifetime whistle by while our dreams of being an eminent writer, or at the very least a passable one, set like the sun after a long day of lost opportunities?

-I am not alone in feeling these doubts.
-You might also feel them.
+Sadly I am not alone in feeling these doubts.
+You may also feel them.
 But hell, we won't allow our lives to turn out as a creative disappointment!
 If even part of you wants to write, we will create the space to do so with inspirational people.

 The Empty Writers Club is a group of writers who don't expect anything from themselves aside from simply sitting down with their empty selves in front of an empty page.
 We are empty of expectations!
 Simply, we take the time to capture that stream of consciousness that flows unceasingly from deep within us.